PerceptiLabs/bacteria/README.md

   </a>
 </p>

-# Blood detection in darkfield microscopy images
+# Blood detection in Dark-field Microscopy Images

-This dataset<sup>1</sup> contains over 366 darkfield microscopy images.
+This dataset<sup>1</sup> contains over 366 [dark-field microscopy](https://en.wikipedia.org/wiki/Dark-field_microscopy) images.

 The data can be used to build and train an ML model that can segment blood cells.